SHRM Activities

 Email Details

-You will learn: · Effective safety and health evaluation of industry sites · Hazard recognition skills and possible solutions to safety issues · Best practices for compliance with OSHA 29 CFR 1910 regulations After this course, you will be able to: · Recognize risk factors related to general industry worksites · Suggest control measures to mitigate risk factors · Interpret OSHA 29 CFR 1910 regulations
+Who should attend: Individuals involved in the construction industry should attend.
+You will learn: o Effective safety and health evaluation of construction sites; o Hazard recognition skills and possible solutions to construction safety issues; o Best practices for compliance with OSHA 29 CFR 1926 regulations.
+After this course, you will be able to: o Recognize risk factors related to construction worksites; o Suggest control measures to mitigate risk factors; o Interpret OSHA 29 CFR 1926 regulations.
+How you will be assessed: o Satisfactory participation of instructor-led and student-centered exercises; o And/or an end of course test using provided materials.
+Note: Upon successful completion of this course, participants will receive an OSHA card certifying completion of a 10-hour course in construction safety and health.

 Details You're Registered!